-We meet at Calvin College in North Hall 282 on Monday afternoons from September 25 through November 13 (eight sessions).
+We meet at Calvin College in North Hall 282 on Monday afternoons.
+For Spring 2018 we will meet from February 19 through March 12 and April 9 through April 30 (eight sessions).
 Parking is available in Lot 5 (west of the engineering building) and Lot 6 (west of the aquatic center).

 - 3:45–4:00 p.m.: arrival and games

 - 4:00–5:20 p.m.: main activity

 Cost & Application

 - (update November 7) Registration is now open for spring 2018!
 We hope students from the fall program also participate in spring, but we expect there will be new students, too.
 So we are planning all new topics that don’t necessarily build on the topics from the fall.

 - Tuition is $80 per semester